bbakaric/movie_app/README.md

 # movie_app
 Movie browsing + movie roulette feature

 Project was bit of a long one to create.
-I have learned many new tehnologies with this project and commit myseld to many hours of online tutorials, articles etc.
+I have learned many new tehnologies with this project and commit myself to many hours of online tutorials, articles etc.
 At the end I was left with new experience and knowledge.

 Project setup steps: